GregorySchwartz/diversity/README.md

 to get the rarefaction curve at each position (in this case just the entire entity).
 We can use `-f` to speed up this calculation, but at the cost of accuracy.
-In addition, `-f` cannot work on large data sets (they will show up as NaN).
-The output for the curve is similar to the diversity output, with label, window, position, and weight columns.
-However, there are two additional columns: subsample and vertical_curve.
+In addition, **`-f` cannot work on large data sets (they will show up as NaN).
+In this case, you must use the slower, but more accurate default method.** The output for the curve is similar to the diversity output, with label, window, position, and weight columns.
+However, there are two additional
+columns: subsample and vertical_curve.
 The rarefaction curve tells us if we have sufficiently sampled enough if the curve plateaus.
 To check if the curve levels off, we can plot the subsample column as the x axis and the vertical_curve column as the y axis.
 The other file contains a percent_above column, which